rimanandy/boston_airbnb_data_analysis/README.md

 **File Descriptions**-
 There is a notebook available here to showcase work related to the above questions and wrangling process.
 There are 3 data files used to address the above qustions

-reviews.csv - it has data related to listing's reviews. calendar.csv - it contains listing's calendar and availability info listings.csv - it anchors all data about listings.
+reviews.csv - it has data related to listing's reviews, calendar.csv - it contains listing's calendar and availability info, listings.csv - it anchors all data about listings.

 **Results**-